Cosmological constraints on decaying axion-like particles: a global analysis: Constraints and likelihoods

 The ALP-induced SDs can in theory be calculated entirely via the unified approach of a full integration over the cosmological history outlined in \cref{eq:change_in_rho_gamma}.
 However, this is in practise a very expensive computation.
 The authors of Ref.~\cite{1910.04619} hence implemented a number of approximation schemes to simplify the calculation, which we briefly summarise in the next section.
 Examples for the ALP-induced spectral distortion signal in terms of $\Delta I$ are shown in the left panel of \cref{fig:sd_examples}.
 There we choose ALP parameters that illustrate the power of using the general approach adopted in our analyses.

 However, it is still useful to understand how ALPs can induce SDs by altering the single~\cite{1957_Kompaneets} and double~\cite{1981_Lightman} Compton rates.
-Compton scattering is efficient at redshifts $z \gtrsim \num{5e4}$, where $\mu$-type distortions are sourced, and becomes inefficient at redshifts $z \lesssim \num{5e4}$, leading to $y$-type distortions~\cite{1909.01593}.
-This approximate boundary corresponds to ALP lifetimes of $\tau_a \sim \SI{e10}{\s}$, indicating that the type of ALP-induced SDs can changes in different parts of the parameter space.
+Compton scattering is efficient at redshifts $z \gtrsim \num{5e4}$, where $\mu$-type distortions are sourced.
+The name is due to the fact that these SDs introduce a small effective chemical potential term, often denoted by $\mu$, in the blackbody spectrum of \cref{eq:bb}.
+Compton scattering then becomes inefficient at redshifts $z \lesssim \num{5e4}$, leading to $y$-type distortions~\cite{1909.01593}.
+These arise as Compton scattering becomes too slow to maintain a thermal equilibrium, leading to photon energy distributions different from the $\mu$-type SDs discussed before.

+Redshifts of $z \sim \num{5e4}$ correspond to ALP lifetimes of $\tau_a \sim \SI{e10}{\s}$, indicating that the type of ALP-induced SDs can changes in different parts of the parameter space.
 Spectral distortions of a given type can thus only constrain the regions of parameter space where the underlying physical interactions are relevant.